 I now fully appreciate how nice Round Hill is, however I previously judged it due to its proximity to London Road.

-This is a very middle class area filled with families.
+This is a very middle class area filled with families, while you will find attractive Victorian houses.
 You’re close to any shops you may need, while you’re also near some great bars in Hare and Hounds, Signalman, The Open House and The Roundhill.

 Hanover

 The biggest problem with Hanover is the hill.
-You will have some painful walks home if you’re far up the hill, therefore I never contemplate this as an area to live in.
+You will have some painful walks home if you’re far up the hill, therefore I never contemplate this as an area to live in, but a few friends have moved here and love it.

 There is an art building for Brighton University, along with the Phoenix Halls, which has also led a number of students to live in the Hanover area.
 The buildings are thin and don’t offer much in the way of quality.